HanuP69/HackOdisha_Aurat/README.md

 # 🩺 DocAI
 ---
+Super Important Update: For running this, you need to make your own api keys.
+Inside the .env file in demo-project/doc-ai/backend, plug in your *OWN* api keys and you're good to go.

 ## 📌 Overview
 **DocAI** is an **innovative healthcare solution** that provides patients with a **convenient, user-friendly, and accessible interface** to connect with **AI-powered virtual doctor** in real time.